muratk5n/thirdwave/en/README.md

 hydrogen is clearer than ever.

-In August, DOE-NE’s Light Water Reactor Sustainability (LWRS) program, in coordination with the HFTO, offered between $20 million and $40 million in cost-shared funding to support the demonstration of an 'energy park' drawing 20–300 MW of thermal energy from a U.S. nuclear power plant.
+In August, DOE-NE’s Light Water Reactor Sustainability (LWRS) program, in coordination with the HFTO, offered between 20 million and 40 million USD in cost-shared funding to support the demonstration of an 'energy park' drawing 20–300 MW of thermal energy from a U.S. nuclear power plant.
 That funding would tackle the design of the heat-extraction infrastructure needed use high-temperature steam from